lussierc/africa_db/writing/statusUpdate.md

 ##### Data Citations and References
 In order to research our subject and answer our questions, we had to find data from a number of sources:
 - [Happy Planet Index](http://happyplanetindex.org): Contains information about how happy citizens are living in their respective countries.
 Also provides valuable insights into life expectancy, wellness, and more in Africa.
+- [IMF - Real GDP Growth in Africa](https://www.imf.org/external/datamapper/NGDP_RPCH@WEO/OEMDC/ADVEC/WEOWORLD): Contains information about Africa's real GDP growth over the last few decades.

-Additionally, we completed research outside the data about Africa and found references that support the motivation of our project,
+Additionally, we completed research outside the data about Africa and found references that support the motivation of our project.
 ##### Steps Already Taken

 ##### Steps Left to Complete